INTO-CPS-Association/into-cps-application/test/readme.md

 ```
 #### Local test

-CI is running tests in parallel, but if tests need to be run locally it might be easier to run tests in serial using one worker.
+CI is running tests in parallel, but if tests need to be run locally it might be easier watching the test being run, while using a single worker.

 ```bash
 npm test default.spec.ts --workers 1